howie6879/ruia/docs/en/tutorials/plugins.md

 ```

 The implementations of third-party plugins will make developing crawlers easier!
-**ruia** do want your developing and uploading your own third-party plugins!
+**Ruia** do want your developing and uploading your own third-party plugins!

 [ruia-ua]: https://github.com/ruia-plugins/ruia-ua